genai-impact/ecologits/docs/tutorial/opentelemetry.md

 ## Labels

-By default, EcoLogits will report two labels:
+By default, EcoLogits will report three labels:

 - `provider`: Name of the provider
 - `model`: Name of the model used